BergQuester/v8tr.github.io/_drafts/2018-12-01-declarative-table-view-controllers.md

 ### Putting It Altogether

-Finally, let's create a table view controller driven by `DataSource` and `Configurator` that we just defined.
+Finally, let's create a table view controller driven by `DataSource` and `Configurator`.

 {% highlight swift linenos %}